 People with inner peace have no expectations about other people or things!
 90% of your anger comes from people and things not meeting your expectations.
 You have expectations about yourself as well as other people.
 An excellent way to determine your expectations is to look at what makes you angry, upset, irritated, frustrated, and mad.

-People will do what they are going to do, not what you think they should do.
-Instead of getting angry when someone doesn’t meet your expectations, try saying,
+People will do what they -do, not what you think they should do.
+Instead of getting upset when someone doesn’t meet your expectations, try using the term “interesting” rather than judging. ,

-“Isn’t it interesting that I screwed up on that big time!
+“Isn’t it interesting that I got so angry?
 Won’t it be interesting to see what I have learned so that I can do it differently next time?”
 “Isn’t it interesting that my (boss, children, spouse) didn’t do what they said they would do?
-I wonder what they felt when they promised something they didn’t do?”
+I wonder what they felt when they promised something they didn’t do.”

 I had a couple come in for marriage counseling.
 He was excited about what he had learned in the session, so I offered to let him use my tape recorder to record his next session.
 The wife said that she would bring a tape to record the session.
 When they came in the following week, the wife said, “Oh, I forgot to bring the tape.”
 This same scenario was repeated seven times during the subsequent seven sessions.
 Finally, the husband blew up.
 “You have promised to bring in a tape for seven weeks, and you have never done it!”
-I responded to him, saying, “And who is the fool that believed her?”
+I responded to him, saying, “And who is the fool that believed her seven times?”
 Then, we started talking about her resistance to change and going to therapy.

 Yes, go ahead and expect people to do what they say they’ll do and that things will operate how they are supposed to.
 But, don’t be surprised if it doesn’t happen.